iocafe/iocafe-doc/source/dependencies/python/260228-installing-python-for-windows-development.rst

 Installing Python for Windows development
 ===================================================================

-Download installer for latest stable Python version from https://www.python.org.
+Download installer for latest stable 64 bit AMD Python version from https://www.python.org.
 (python-3.13.12-amd64.exe at time of writing these notes).